 - Quantum Mechanics III (all years)

 - Statistical Mechanics III/IV (2020-21)

 What to do if you are ready to apply

 - You have to find two referees who could comment on your academic ability, e.g. your mentors or lecturers.
 Then ask your referees to email references to our postgraduate secretary firstname.lastname@example.org to support your application for taught MSc in Mathematical Sciences at Durham.

 - Complete the on-line application form for taught MSc in Mathematical Sciences: click on first time user account creation.

 - As a part of the admission process you may be asked to solve some admissions problems on probability, linear algebra, multivariable calculus, complex analysis.
 After receving the problems you will have about a week to return rigorous solutions that you have individually completed without any help: type your arguments or scan your script and email pdf or use a photo camera and email jpg.
 If you make progress at first attempt, we may give you a chance to submit amended solutions.
-Make sure that you have a week relatively free for solving the problems.